th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/2-create-env.md

 ## Create testing environment

-You can create any modules for test logic that you want.
-You can architect any system of these modules, that you want.
+You can create modules for your custom test logic and architect any system from them.

 All you need is create Docker images of your module and describe it in `th2-infra-schema` repository.
 Every branch in this repository is the custom configuration for the th2 environment.